 The traps of the Copper Top Pitcher Plant, Sarracenia flava cuprea express a distinctive bronze colored hood and upper trap, that can appear copper in full sun The rest of the leaf has a yellowish green to vivid yellow cast.
 The bronze color can darken by Summer.
 This is a naturally occurring variety of S. flava in the Atlantic Plain, particularly the Carolinas.
 It is often referred to as the 'copper top' form.
 S. flava cuprea grows well in wet bog soil.
 It has its best traps in Spring when they are considerably larger and sturdier.
 They fade by Summer and develop phyllodia (flat leaves) that persist through winter.
 The very large and showy flowers are yellow, and fragrant.
 They are one of the largest and most spectacular blooms within the Sarracenia.
 They generally bloom from March to May before the pitchers fully develop.
 It is a wonderful plant for the bog garden or collection, and will grow in northern zones with protection.
 Sarracenia flava was one of the first pitcher plants to be discovered by European naturalists in the 1600s.

 Seed Packs are fresh harvested in Fall, and stored refrigerated.
 Seed count is approximate, but reliable.

 Note: Stratification is required to prepare seeds for germination.
 All seeds are produced from open pollination within our collection.
 Some cross pollination may occur, and seed offspring may or may not be true to mother plant, though not likely with this species.
 Growing carnivorous plants from seeds is best suited for the experienced and patient grower.
 See our webpage on Growing CPs from Seeds.

-Use: Grows well in the bog garden, greenhouse and indoors.
+Use: Grows well in the bog garden, greenhouse and indoors if dormancy is provided.
 It is an excellent accent plant.